chef/chef-web-docs/chef_master/source/deprecations_easy_install.rst

 Remediation
 ===============

 There is no built in replacement for ``easy_install`` in Chef.
-The `poise-python <https://supermarket.chef.io/cookbooks/poise-python>` cookbook provides a set of resources for managing python installations.
+The `poise-python <https://supermarket.chef.io/cookbooks/poise-python>`__ cookbook provides a set of resources for managing Python installations.